Kadaň: Economy

-Although it is situated in an industrial part of the Czech Republic, there is no major industry within the town and people usually work in offices or have to commute.
+Although Kadaň is situated in an industrial part of the Czech Republic, there is no major industry within the town.
+Tourism and services play an important role in the town's economy.
 There are two large power plants in the outskirts of the town, Tušimice Power Station and Prunéřov Power Station.
+The largest employers based in the town are the Kadaň Hospital, Hunter Douglas (a manufacturer of window coverings) and SD – Kolejová doprava (transporter of coal by rail).